Clapham, Ingleborough Cave, Trow Gill, Gaping Gill and Ingleborough

 Why are they carrying wood stakes?Why are they carrying wood stakes?

-After walking up Clapdale Wood and then along Clapham Beck past Ingleborough Cave we reached the magnificent imposing ravine of Trow Gill.
+After walking up Clapdale Wood and then along Clapham Beck, we passed the entrance to Ingleborough Cave and soon afterwards reached the magnificent imposing ravine of Trow Gill.
 The walk through the gill with its sheer rock walls is completed by an easy scramble over fallen boulders.
 We emerged from the scramble onto the low fells of Clapham Bottoms.
 As we made height and reached open fell we saw the cloud base just above us.
 It was not going to be a day to get good views from the top of Ingleborough.
 Oh well, walks are good in all cases.
 As Steve and Dave continued on the path up Ingleborough I detoured to visit Gaping Gill.

 Torrent into Gaping GillTorrent into Gaping Gill